Your browser version is no longer supported, so you may experience issues while using this site.

 Compulsory Third Party (CTP) Personal Injury Insurance, also known in NSW as a Green Slip, is mandatory and must be purchased before you can register your vehicle.

 CTP covers your liability and the liability of anyone else who drives your vehicle, for injuries caused to others in a motor accident.
-It also ensures you can get access to medical expenses and weekly payments for lost income, for up to six months if you're injured and you're at fault (conditions do apply).
+It also ensures you can get access to medical expenses and weekly payments for lost income, for up to twelve months if you're injured and you're at fault (conditions do apply).

 Visit the SIRA website for more information.